shramdas/VARV/README.md

 ```

 ## Configuration

+The config file describes the input parameters and files to be submitted to VARV.
+The config file is in the METAL format, with each line containing a parameter and value.

+## Example

 Below is an example of a config file, along with comments describing each of the options.
 You can remove the comments for brevity in your actual config file.